silverstripe/developer-docs/en/02_Developer_Guides/01_Templates/01_Syntax.md

 </html>
 ```

-[note]
+> [!NOTE]
-Templates can be used for more than HTML output.
+> Templates can be used for more than HTML output.
 You can use them to output your data as JSON, XML, CSV or any other
-text-based format.
+> text-based format.
-[/note]

 ## Template file location